 Learn Advanced Skills at a Woodworking School

 I’ve also taken a week-long timber frame class held on the grounds of the Hancock Shaker Village Museum.
 We learned timber frame techniques and constructed a small timber frame building.

 Flexibility is the best part of taking an online woodworking class.
 Sometimes it might be difficult for us to make that 4 pm class on Thursday at our local Arts Center.
 But we can take an online woodworking course whenever it’s convenient for us.

 I’ve never taken an online woodworking class, but it’s on my to-do list.
 Here are six sites where we can take a woodworking class online.

-Bluprint (formerly Craftsy) offers woodworking classes on cabinet case construction, drawer construction, router techniques, table saw techniques and more.
+Craftsy offers woodworking classes on cabinet case construction, drawer construction, router techniques, table saw techniques and more.
 Furniture construction classes include benches, a shaker nightstand, coffee table and more.

-Check out the Bluprint classes here.
+Check out the Craftsy classes here.

 Instructables offers a 9 lesson woodworking class.
 The focus is on basics like woodworking tools, making straight cuts, glues, wood shaping, miter cuts and more.
 Each lesson lays the groundwork for our future projects.